 No student, while on school property or while under the jurisdiction of Perry Township Schools, will be allowed to possess, handle, or transmit any object that can be reasonably considered a weapon.
-Examples of weapons include and are not limited to: look-alike gun, stun gun, dirk, knife, nunchucks, razor, pepper spray, slingshot, blackjack, explosive, destructive device (poison, gas, bomb, etc.), or similar device.
+Examples of weapons include and are not limited to: look-alike gun, stun gun, taser, knife, nunchucks, razor, pepper spray, slingshot, blackjack, explosive, destructive device (poison, gas, bomb, etc.), or similar device.
 There is no acceptable excuse for bringing a weapon to school.
-A violation of this rule endangers every student and staff member and is punishable by suspension and/or expulsion from school.